 At the plate, UO hitters smashed a whopping 80 homers, and also reset school record for batting (.329), runs (366) and slugging (.526).
 On NCAA season charts, UO stood top 15 in 2013 in win-loss percentage (fourth, .845), ERA (fifth, 1.58), slugging (sixth, .538), batting (ninth, .332), home runs (12th, 1.36 per game) and scoring (13th, 6.31 runs per game).

-Duck individuals were equally recognized among the nation's best with a school record 17 selections on All-Pac-12 Teams, six All-Region nods (including a national best five first-team choices), and six Academic All-Pac-12 honors.
+Duck individuals were equally recognized among the nation's best with school record tallies for All-Americans (4), All-Region selections (6) and various All-Pac-12 Team choices (17), along with six Academic All-Pac-12 honors.

 Against the nation’s top softball conference, UO placed third and posted back-to-back top-three Pac-12 finishes for the first time since the Pac-12 expanded to eight teams in 1994.
 Oregon also beat every league rival in the same season for the third time in that stretch.